TRCHR-CP/trcpetc/README.md

-browseVignettes("trcpetc")
+vignette('trcpetc-intro',package='trcpetc')

-Please clone (or pull) repository to your local drive, make changes, and push, if needed)
+Please clone (or pull) repository to your local drive, make changes, and push, if needed.
 If you update package, use

 devtools::check()

 and also

 devtools::build\_vignette()